LSEG-API-Samples/Article.RDPLibrary.Python.SideBySideApiFxExampleWithInteractiveWidgets/README.md

 # pickle_in.close()  # We ought to close the file we opened to allow any other programs access if they need it.
 ```

-3rd: Create functions to be used subsequentally in our code:
+3rd: Create functions to be used subsequently in our code:

 ```python